pillowfax/stock-analysis/README.md

 It is possible to rearrange and streamline small aspects of this code, and test if specific smaller or larger ranges can relate inversely to each other in faster code.

 [1]  Why does the dataset for 2018 start 3?
-  [^2]  Imagining 3d models of economic structures and formation in different nations changes over time can be translated as a word overlay chart infographic
+  [^2]  Imagining 3d models of economic structures and formation in different nations changes over time can be translatableto a  chart infographic
   [3]   Method of positing the possibility of tax returns to be paid over tax-deductible donations to nonprofit(501)(b) for individual donors within one standard deviation on the upper limit $ of the income that the majority of US constituents make
 [^4]  Investing in an energy stock by itself is not guaranteed to have any effect on the development, research, deployment, and necessary policies that implement green energy
 [5]   Allreps.com